linode/docs/docs/applications/configuration-management/create-terraform-module/index.md

 Whenever a new Provider is used in a Terraform configuration, it must first be initialized.
 The initialization process downloads and installs the provider’s plugin and performs any other steps needed for its use.
 It is useful to view your configuration’s execution plan before applying the configuration to build your desired infrastructure.
 In this section, you will complete all these steps.

 1. Initialize the Linode Provider.
-Ensure you are in the terraform directory before running this command:
+Ensure you are in the `linode_stackscripts` directory before running this command:

         terraform init